Brian1226/Priority-Queue/Specification.md

 ## Triggers

-The user clicks on the "Create new note" option, and then clicks on the "Confirm" option.
+The user clicks on the "Create New Note" option, and then clicks on the "Confirm" option.

 ## Primary Sequence

-1. The user clicks on the "Create new note" option.
+1. The user clicks on the "Create New Note" option.
 2. The app displays a message, asking the user to either confirm or cancel the action.
 3. The user clicks on the "Confirm" option.
 4. The app creates a new, empty note.